 A product-market fit (hereinafter PMF) is often considered a significant milestone in a new company's journey.
 It helps in evaluating the value of your product and determining if the time is right to start scaling your business.

 So what is product-market fit, and why is it considered so important?
-In this article, you will learn the answers to these questions as well as how to measure your PMF using surveys.
+In this article, you will learn the answers to these questions and how to measure your PMF using surveys.

 Table of Contents:

 Product market fit describes a stage where a company has successfully identified its target customer (the market) and created a product that fits their needs.
-It means that users consider a particular service a must-have, and they are willing to pay for it.
+Users consider a particular service a must-have and are willing to pay for it.

 Marc Andreessen, a Silicon Valley entrepreneur, coined the term and defined it as follows:

 Satisfying the market and demand for your product indicates that you're successfully solving a real problem for a particular audience.